Goresoft/Nightmare-Among-Shadows-Source-Code/README.md

 Nightmare-Among-Shadows-Open-Source-Assets
 ==========================================

-UDK (unreal engine) is property of Epic Games Inc. The assets provided were developed by Mythic and its respected partners
+UDK (unreal engine) is property of Epic Games Inc. The assets and code provided were developed by Mythic and its respected partners

 ---